In the guide

 Prices can be shown:

-Pricing information must be available and clearly visible to consumers without them having to ask for assistance in order to see it.
+Pricing information must be positioned so that it is available to consumers without them having to ask for assistance in order to see it.

 Goods that are kept out of the consumer's sight are exempt from price marking until an indication is given that they are for sale.